All-Hands-AI/OpenHands/docs/modules/usage/how-to/debugging.md

 # Debugging

-The following is intended as a primer on debugging OpenHands for development purposes.
+The following is intended as a primer on debugging OpenHands for Development purposes.

 ## Server / VSCode